orenyodfat/lbm-client/README.md

 lbm
 ===

-Lazooz Location Based Mining App
+Lazooz Location Based Mining Application

+This Android App is used for building La'zooz Collaborating Web